arghyawning/my-iiith/README.md

 I hope you find this useful :)

 <br>

-If something is missing here, which you specifically need, feel free to drop a mail (arghya.roy@research.iiit.ac.in)
+If something is missing here, which you specifically need, feel free to drop a [mail](mailto:arghya.roy@research.iiit.ac.in)!
 <br>

 ### Sem 1 (Monsoon 2021)